-People extensively plan for their workday, a vacation, college financing, golf matches, buying a car, but they often forget about the most plan-required task of them all: investing.
-Investing your money without an investment strategy is like a football team going into a game without a playbook, although they are not required, they significantly improve your chances of winning.
+Investing your money without an investment strategy is like a football team going into a game without a playbook.
+Although investment strategies are not required, they significantly improve your chances of winning.
 Creating an investment strategy should be your #2 step after you learn some of the basics of investing in the stock market like how to read stock quotes and how to buy stocks and other “getting started” info found here.

 The Importance of Defining Your Investment Strategy